What Is Meralgia Paresthetica?

 For mild cases, your doctor may recommend:

 - Heat, ice, or taking over-the-counter pain relievers like aspirin, acetaminophen, naproxen, or ibuprofen for a few days

 - Wearing loose-fitting clothing, especially around your upper front hip

 You may work with a physical therapist on stretching and strengthening exercises for your leg muscles or abs.
 They may also try phonophoresis, which uses ultrasound to help your body absorb a medication through your skin, or transcutaneous electrical nerve stimulation (TENS), which delivers electrical impulses through pads applied to your skin to block pain.

 If your condition is more severe, you may need:

-- Surgery to ease pressure on the nerve.
-Doctors usually recommend an operation only when no other treatment helps.
+Your doctor may recommend surgery to ease pressure on the nerve if no other treatment helps.

 It can take some time for your pain to go away.
 Some people will still feel numbness even after treatment.
 In most cases, though, you should be able to recover within 4 to 6 weeks.